 Over half of respondents said they use Office 365 or G Suite apps to drive productivity.
 The benefits of such apps are clear: In our survey, respondents cited ease of use, increased access and improved collaboration as the key reasons for adopting Google apps.

 Perhaps most importantly, momentum is building towards achieving a common platform for mobile and computing app experiences, with Google’s move in 2016 to make Android applications available on Chromebooks.
 The arrival of the vast Android application ecosystem on Chromebooks creates a unique opportunity to merge the mobile and desktop experiences, allowing users to access on their Chromebooks the same mobile apps they use on their smartphones.
-New Chromebook devices such as the Samsung Chromebook Plus enable users to take full advantage of this new, merged platform.
+New Chromebook devices such as the Samsung Chromebook Plus and Pro enable users to take full advantage of this new, merged platform.

 The Chrome OS has seen limited adoption in the business community until now.
 In fact, just 12 percent of decision makers in our Spiceworks survey said they will definitely or probably consider Chrome as an operating system.
 However, consideration for Android is much higher, at 44 percent.
 This suggests that a Chromebook designed to support both platforms could have broad appeal.

 At the same time, innovative new devices bring a new level of versatility to the table for Chrome.
-With 3-in-1 flexibility — a keyboard for typing, a touch screen and a built in pen to write — the Chromebook Plus offers new means of productivity for the worker on the go.
+With 3-in-1 flexibility — a keyboard for typing, a touch screen and a built in pen to write — the Chromebook Plus and Pro offer new means of productivity for the worker on the go.
 These features, combined with the flexible, convertible form-factor, offer a powerful pairing with the Google app ecosystem to drive true mobile productivity.

 Another reason we feel confident in the growth of Chromebooks for business is that most users today simply don’t need a high-powered device, and are looking for affordable and flexible alternatives.
 Our Spiceworks survey found that just 6 percent of mobile users and 10 percent of non-mobile users have “advanced” computing needs, with a majority doing light multi-tasking with a few apps.
-Again, a device like our Chromebook Plus will deliver more than sufficient processing muscle.
+Again, a device like our Chromebook Plus or Chromebook Pro will deliver more than sufficient processing muscle.

 Decision makers see some challenges on the road to adoption of cloud-based productivity apps: 37 percent cite compliance issues, 35 percent are concerned about compatibility with legacy documents and 31 percent note their existing investment in Windows infrastructure as a point of concern.
 Despite such hurdles, businesses looking to boost productivity and stay ahead of technology trends may find they have much to gain here.
 By considering a Chromebook for business, IT leaders can leverage the power of the cloud and take advantage of the breadth of the Google app ecosystem, leveraging a new class of powerful, versatile devices ideally suited to the computing needs of a creative, fast-growth enterprise.